tcltk/tcllib/embedded/md/tcllib/files/devdoc/tcllib_installer.md

 *[Tcl](\.\./\.\./\.\./index\.md\#tcl)* packages that provide utility functions useful to a large collection of Tcl programmers\.

-The audience of this document is anyone wishing to build the packages, for either themselves, or others\.
+The audience of this document is anyone wishing to build and install the packages found in Tcllib, for either themselves, or others\.

-For a developer intending to extend or modify the packages we additionally provide
+For developers intending to work on the packages themselves we additionally provide

   1. *[Tcllib \- The Developer's Guide](tcllib\_devguide\.md)*\.